 While you should limit or avoid certain foods, you still need to make sure that you’re getting enough nutrients.
-Talking with your doctor or a nutritionist can help you get the nutrition you need while adjusting your diet to manage symptoms.
+Talk with your doctor or a nutritionist and ask them to help you get the nutrition you need while adjusting your diet to manage symptoms.

 Supplements can prevent or correct deficiencies that may worsen symptoms and lead to complications.
 You may be at risk of not getting the right nutrition if you limit your diet because of symptoms, eat less because of a loss of appetite, and/or have frequent bouts of diarrhea.
 Taking a daily multivitamin can help you get the nutrition you need while symptoms are present.

 There are several supplements that can help you manage the various symptoms of ulcerative colitis.
 For example:

 - Vitamin C is an antioxidant that promotes tissue healing.
 Higher amounts have been found to have a protective effect and may lead to longer remission intervals.

 - Iron deficiency anemia is common in those with moderate to severe ulcerative colitis from rectal bleeding (blood in stool).
 Taking an oral iron supplement may be essential.

 - Omega-3 fatty acids are known to reduce symptoms and may prevent flare-ups.